-Dept / Organization
+Dept / Organization:

 Phone:

 Email:

-Date Requested ltem Dates Needed Fee Purpos se Date Returned
+Date Requested Item Dates Needed Fee Purpose Date Returned

+Date nequested Oblin No. Dutes needed rurpose Dute neturned

+P.

-I understand that I am responsible for the loar am responsible for the entire ned/rented equipment or item(s), and t hat if it is damage ed or lost while in my
+I understand that I am responsible for the loa ned/rented equipment o ritem(s), and the at if it is damaged or los t while in my

-returned by the return date, iii(s).
-I aiso uiidei stand that if the equipment
+n responsible for the entire eturned by the return date n(s).
+I also understand th at if the equipment

-ř
+or item(s) are not i sturned by the return date , that i may be subject to a late lee.

+·

 Date:

 Borrower:

-A until a mine of Div Date:

-Authorized By Date.
+Authorized By Date:

+Chair: